dtrybuch/PREOOP/README.md

 # PREOOP

-The Fundamental concepts of Object-Oriented Programming which I had at the studies od Computer Science.
+The Fundamental concepts of Object-Oriented Programming which I had at the studies of Applied Computer Science.